lapikit/lapikit.dev/docs/breakpoints.md

 ---
+title: breakpoints
+subtitle: "Responsive breakpoints in Lapikit: how to use and customize"
 head:
   title: breakpoints
   description: "Manage the reactivity of your Lapikit components with customizable breakpoints.
 Easily adapt to all devices."
+style:
   icon: mgc_layout_10_line
-title: breakpoints
-subtitle: "Responsive breakpoints in Lapikit: how to use and customize"
+  color: #ffff
+state:
   section: base
+  published: true
+  recommended: true
   order: 2
 keywords:
   - tresholds
   - breakpoints